MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol-chromium/index.md

 ---
 description: Update to the Microsoft Edge DevTools Protocol
-title: Microsoft Edge DevTools Protocol Update
+title: Microsoft Edge DevTools Protocol overview
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 04/06/2021
 ms.topic: reference
 ms.prod: microsoft-edge
 ---
-# Microsoft Edge (Chromium) DevTools Protocol overview
+# Microsoft Edge DevTools Protocol overview

 With the shift in the underlying web platform of Microsoft Edge to Chromium, the [Microsoft Edge (EdgeHTML) DevTools Protocol](/archive/microsoft-edge/legacy/developer/devtools-protocol/index) will not be receiving any further updates.
 The Microsoft Edge \(Chromium\) DevTools Protocol will match the APIs of the Chrome DevTools Protocol going forward.